 b.
 What to do if Financing

-You may need to set two separate loans, a permanent mortgage, and a construction loan.
-The construction loan finances materials needed to build the house.
+You may need to set up two separate loans, a permanent mortgage, and a construction loan.
+The construction loan finances the materials needed to build the house.
 It is common to have loans go through two different lenders who work together.
 Mortgage lenders send a preapproval letter to the construction lender.
 The construction lender then can move forward with finalizing the construction loan.

 c.
 What Down Payments to Plan For

-Hopefully, these tips help to prepare you for beginning your home building process.
+Hopefully, these tips help to prepare you for beginning your home-building process.
 You’re embarking on a new adventure.
 The more you have your ducks in a row, the easier the process will be.